 - $2,000 to $5,000 in fines

-When authorities learn that a person may be unlawfully dispensing legal services, Colorado’s Unauthorized Practice of Law Committee will conduct an investigation.
-If the Committee determines that the suspect practiced law with no license, it will start “contempt” proceedings.
+When authorities learn that you may be unlawfully dispensing legal services, Colorado’s Unauthorized Practice of Law Committee will conduct an investigation.
+If the Committee determines that you practiced law with no license, it will start “contempt” proceedings.

-First, the Committee will issue a contempt citation to the defendant.
-A “hearing master” will then hold a hearing similar to a trial, where the defendant can appear with an attorney to defend him/herself.
-If the hearing master finds the defendant in contempt, it will impose the penalties mentioned above.
+First, the Committee will issue a contempt citation to you.
+A “hearing master” will then hold a hearing similar to a trial, where you can appear with an attorney to defend yourself.
+If the hearing master finds you in contempt, it will impose the penalties mentioned above.

-Predictably, people who have been found in contempt for the unauthorized practice of law are not likely to be granted a law license in the future.4
+Predictably, if you have been found in contempt for the unauthorized practice of law, you are not likely to be granted a law license in the future.4

 6.1.
 Medical licenses